 Parents and Carers

 At Stanmore College, we value the vital role parents and carers play in shaping young learners’ success.
-Your involvement is key to fostering positive attitudes towards education and achieving outstanding outcomes.
+Your involvement is key to fostering positive attitudes towards education, and to the achievement of outstanding outcomes.

-We believe a strong home-college partnership enhances communication, supports learner achievement, and ensures we work together effectively to meet educational needs, including encouraging behaviours like regular attendance.
+We believe a strong home-college partnership enhances communication, supports learner achievement, and ensures we work together effectively to meet educational needs, including the encouragement of behaviours such as regular attendance.

-By staying engaged, you help us create a supportive environment that boosts your child’s confidence and progress.
+By staying engaged, you help us maintain a supportive environment that boosts your child’s confidence and progress.
 We’re committed to maintaining excellent relationships with families through regular updates and collaboration.

 Information for Parents about Keeping Children Safe